dml-cth/deep-machine-learning/instructions/02_google_cloud_instructions.md

 You will always be interacting with your instance in Google's servers via a terminal, or terminal emulator.
 Hence, it's important to know [a few commands](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands) to be able to perform simple tasks (like changing directories, copying files, moving files, etc).

+# General tips to save cloud credits

+ - Only have the virtual machine running when its actually running code.
+ - Not all assignments need to run in the cloud.
+ - A good workflow is to write code and run tests on your local machines.
+Once you confirm that everything works, only then you start the VM and run the full training.
+ - The correct choice of batch size can increase training speeds significantly.
+ - If your credits run out, you can exchange late days for new credits but this is discouraged.
+The initial credits your receive should last the entire course.

 ## 1. Registration to, and preparations for using Google Cloud

 - Open [this link](https://gcp.secure.force.com/GCPEDU?cid=iR0E%2Bf4DOH8x52mkRkV3gfVhEYbmhK0Vm2d8v186sFKN3Y5plSCZXbO5pf5iG9GH/), and fill in your full name as well as institutional email address.